Giving Youth Voting Rights is Best Hope in Fight Against Climate Change

 This recently led to the Dutch website NU.nl banning comments that deny climate change.
 As a digital information media company, NU.nl accepts the now indisputable scientific proof that our earth is warming as a result of human action.

-The probability that earth is not warming due to human intervention is 1 in 3.5 million, “gold standard” level of certainty for discoveries in, for example, particle physics.
+The probability that earth is not warming due to human intervention is 1 in 3.5 million, a “gold standard” level of certainty for discoveries in, for example, particle physics.
 In short, climate denial belongs to the same “fake news” category as that of the Flat Earth Society.

-Unsurprisingly, NU.nl’s decision led to some accusations of censorship, to which the editors set clear line: criticism on how to combat climate change is accepted, spreading falsehoods and untruths about climate change itself is not.
+Unsurprisingly, NU.nl’s decision led to some accusations of censorship, to which the editors set a clear line: criticism on how to combat climate change is accepted, spreading falsehoods and untruths about climate change itself is not.

 The fact that young people now “unite behind science,” as Greta Thunberg puts it, offers hope for both climate and science.